Fixed Rate Mortgage Loans (FRM)

 There are different grants and 2nd mortgages you may qualify for to obtain home financing with very little money down.

 There is no income or asset requirement on this loan.
 NO tax info, employment info.
-We are merely looking at cash flow from the subject property.
-Up to 6 units, mixed use okay.
+We are generally looking at cash flow from the subject property, which needs to be non owner occupied.
 The best investor's loan on the market.

 Very Low Income Program